Professional Opportunities

-Monica Manibusan is a Licensed Marriage and Family Therapist.
+Monica Manibusan (she/her) is a Licensed Marriage and Family Therapist.
 She has a bachelor’s degree in Psychology from San Diego State University and completed her masters in Marriage and Family Therapy at USC.
 She has worked with children and adolescents for over a decade and has extensive experience working with individuals with developmental delays and their families.
 Providing individual, family, and group therapy for children and adults, she believes that the greatest growth can be achieved through strong relationships.
 Monica pulls from attachment theory, strategic family therapy, and mindfulness strategies to create individualized treatment plans.
 In her free time you can find her exploring with her friends, baking, reading, or hanging out with her cat, Meeko.
-To reach Monica directly please call: 323 393 0590.

 Jason brings an empathic and playful style to therapy, drawing from a background in the Arts and a specialized focus in early development.
 He collaborates with clients of all ages to ignite curiosity, empathy, and creativity in tending to life’s challenges.